user-grinch/Cheat-Menu/README.md

 3. Install [asi loader](https://www.gtagarage.com/mods/show.php?id=21709)
 4. Download **CheatMenu.7z** and extract everything in game directory (replace if necessary).
 5. (Only VC) Download and install [d3d8to9 wrapper](https://github.com/crosire/d3d8to9/releases).
 Sometimes the asi loader may come with Globals.ini.
 Remove the d3d8.dll from there.

-6.
-(Vice City version is available at the discord server atm)
+(Vice City version is available at the discord server)

 ## Required to build
 1. [Build Tools 2019](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019)